AudioKit/AudioKit/docs/MigrationGuide.md

 # AudioKit 5 Migration Guide

+1. The best way to use AudioKit 5 is to use Swift Package Manager.
+If you're hooked on Cocoapods, we still plan to provide Cocoapods, but we strongly encourage you to move to SPM.
+We have, and we do not regret it.

-1. The AudioKit singleton no longer exists so instead of writing
+2. The AudioKit singleton no longer exists so instead of writing

 ```
 AudioKit.output = something